lazayxc/6414_project/README.md

 # 6414_project
-A regression analysis on factors that impact the divident payout ratio of US listed firms.
-Modified from the ISYE6414 group project
+This is regression analysis on factors that impact the divident payout ratio of US listed firms, modified from the ISYE6414 group project

 ### Abstract
 In the project, we tried to find factors that might affect the dividend payout ratio of US listed firms.